Factbox - May's Brexit 'plan B': What happens next in parliament?

 Proposed by opposition Labour Party leader Jeremy Corbyn, it calls for parliament to consider alternative options to prevent Britain leaving without a deal, including seeking a permanent customs union with the EU and holding a second referendum.

-This is unlikely to be approved as pro-EU Conservative MPs have indicated they will not support it.
+This is unlikely to be approved as pro-EU MPs in May’s Conservative Party have indicated they will not rebel against their leader by supporting it.

-The pro-EU Liberal Democrats have proposed a change to this amendment so that it would call only for parliament to vote on holding a second referendum and that remaining in the EU should be an option in that referendum.
+Several Labour MPs and the pro-EU Liberal Democrats have proposed changes to this amendment so that it would call only for parliament to vote on holding a second referendum and that remaining in the EU should be an option in that referendum.

 This has been put forward by Labour lawmaker Hilary Benn, who chairs parliament’s Brexit select committee.
 It calls on the government to hold indicative votes on the following options: